Frequently Asked Questions

 Who can have a homebirth?

-Homebirth is a reasonably safe option for those who are low-risk and healthy.
+Homebirth is a reasonably safe option for those who are low-risk and healthy, and committed to remaining so.
 “Low-Risk” is defined as someone, with no pre-existing or current health conditions, that which require medication to manage, or would make a birth at home unsafe, as well as those who are pregnant with a single, head-down baby, who births spontaneously between 37 and 42 weeks gestation.
 Obviously there are some outliers to the 37-42 week range, but only an extremely small percentage of women will need to consider this.

 Questions of safety and risk are deeply personal—something each person must consider, no matter where they plan to birth.
 Every birth carries some level of risk.
 Giving birth at home or in a birth center involves a certain set of risks, just as giving birth in a hospital has its own risks.
 There are many layers to the risk discussion.
 Each person will have to decide for themselves how they will approach the risk/benefit discussion.
 What are your feelings around each set of risks?
 Your spouse’s?
 After careful consideration, which set of risks is most aligned with your values – Individually, and as a couple?

 Please take your time, do your due diligence, and make the decision that feels right for you and your family.
 I am not here to sway you or your spouse, one way or another.
-While it can be common for a spouse to have some misgivings or concerns around planning for a home birth, Motherly Love Midwifery will not join in on any efforts to convince a spouse or family member to get onboard with a planning a home birth if they have expressed that they are against it.
+While it can be common for a spouse to have some misgivings or concerns around planning for a home birth, Motherly Love Midwifery will not join in on any efforts to convince a spouse or family member to “get onboard” with a planning a home birth if they have expressed that they are against it.
+We do not feel that this a wise approach, and it can lead to a situation which becomes uncomfortable and unsafe for everyone involved.
+We work best with couples/families who are aligned in their values, desire to be active participants in the decision-making process, and are fully committed to taking responsibility for their health, preparation, and choices.

 Midwifery care applies a risk screening criteria throughout, in order to maintain safety.
-Open communication, relationship, trust, honesty, transparency, partnership, and preparation are essential to Midwifery care and the risk screening process.
+Open communication, relationship, trust, honesty, transparency, partnership, and preparation are an essential component of Midwifery care.

 Film: Why Not Home